 Hypothermia occurs when your dog’s body heat drops to extremely low levels, usually after being exposed to very cold temperatures or as a result of having wet fur in cold, windy weather.

-Symptoms include shivering (although this will suddenly stop when their temperature reaches dangerously low levels), pale lips and gums, low energy and a loss of coordination.
-Hypothermia is an emergency, so if you spot any of these symptoms, contact your vet straight away.
+Hypothermia is an emergency, so if you spot any of these symptoms, contact your vet immediately.

 To prevent hypothermia in a cold snap, make sure your pet has somewhere warm and dry to go and try and keep them dry on winter walks – remember, lakes and rivers can reach freezing temperatures that can shock their system.
-Dogs with short, thin fur may also benefit from a dog coat to keep them warm, and always keep an eye on them when outside in the cold.
+Dogs with short, thin fur may also benefit from a dog coat to keep them warm.

 Frostbite in dogs

 Frostbite can also occur in very low temperatures which can freeze their extremities (the tips of their ears, tail and toes).
 Although not usually life-threatening, it can lead to hypothermia which can be fatal.

 Symptoms include the skin becoming very pale with a blue-white hue, due to the lack of blood flow, and ice can even form around the area.
 To prevent it from progressing and putting the local tissue at risk, apply a warm towel to the affected area.
 Never use a hairdryer or radiator to directly warm them up; this can cause burns and blistering.
 Instead, use tepid water to warm the area gradually and speak to your vet to check no additional treatment is required.